 - Investigate needs affecting system purchases and upgrade decisions.

 - Investigate the building stages of a computer.

 Maintaining, Upgrading, and Troubleshooting Computers

-- Install and configure hardware in a computer system.
+- Install hardware in a computer system.

 - Install software programs.